The Future of APCC

 2. Q: Why is the church considering a new direction?

-A: The cost to maintain and update the 1909 brick structure is cost prohibitive for the congregation.
+A: The cost to maintain and update the 1909 brick structure is cost-prohibitive for the congregation.
 The idea under consideration would allow the congregation to continue its mission of service to the Capitol Hill neighborhood and provide financial stability for the church.

 3. Q: When will this project get underway?

-A: There is no timetable or commitment to redevelop the property.
-The congregation is proactively exploring this idea with its membership and other community members and partners to inform a decision about future plans.
+A: There is no timetable to redevelop the property.
+The congregation is exploring this idea with development partners.
+Interviews conducted in 2024 with the congregation and community stakeholders support the long-term redevelopment vision.

 4. Q: Will the daily lunch service provided by Community Lunch continue?